unframework/s3-password-agent/README.md

 Ensure that Auth0 app settings include `https://<heroku-server>` in the CORS origin list, otherwise logins will fail.
 Set the Auth0 JWT expiration time to be reasonably short, e.g. `1800` (half-hour), because they are not retained once user logs in anyway.

 Don't forget to disable signups in Auth0!
 Go to **Connections**, find your database or social connection settings and turn on **Disable Sign Ups**.
 Otherwise, any anonymous visitor can choose to sign up and access your restricted links.

+Oh, and add the users that should access the downloads in the Auth0 user management dashboard.

 That's it.